 Slicer software displays the layout of each part of the model.
 This way, you can take a closer look at the model, analyze whether the settings are optimal for getting the best result possible, etc. Gambody team, on the other hand, always makes sure to cut the model into the optimal number of parts for the more significant 3D printing results.
 But the final look depends on the settings you apply.

-8. What are supports used for in 3D printing
+8. Why are supports used in 3D printing?

 Each 3D printing model is designed without supports.
 Support structures are only needed to support parts of the complex model during the printing process.
 All supports are not a part of the model; this is why you should remove them after printing.